 The Rx: "To help with self exams, remember the acronym ABCDE when you're assessing changes," says Pierre.
 "A stands for asymmetry; B is for border changes; C is for color changes; D is for diameter changes, increase in size; and E is for elevation, vertical growth or evolution, a growth that has changed over time."
 If you observe any of those, schedule a doctor's visit ASAP.

 "How many women (and men) do a skin check on their back, top of their head, or behind their ears or feet?" says Alain Michon, MD, medical director at Ottawa Skin Clinic in Ontario, Canada.
 "Those areas are frequently missed and are also at risk for skin cancer.
 Vertical dark streaking of the nail, is also another sign that is often missed.
 It can be a sign of subungual melanoma, a cancer of the nail bed. "

-The Remedy Rx: "Make sure to annually check your entire body for new or abnormal changes or skin lesions," says Michon.
+The Rx: "Make sure to annually check your entire body for new or abnormal changes or skin lesions," says Michon.
 "If they arise, consult with your general practitioner for a medical assessment and skin biopsy if deemed necessary."

 A Lingering Pimple

 "Skin cancers on the head and neck can sometimes look like a blemish or pimple," says Jeffrey Fromowitz, MD, a dermatologist in Boca Raton, Florida.

 The Rx: "Always keep an eye out for new growths," says Fromowitz.
 "If something is new or changing and persists beyond two weeks, call your dermatologist and have it checked out."

 "Hoarseness, also known as dysphonia, can be a sign of vocal cord cancer," says Inna Husain, MD, section head of laryngology at Rush University Medical Center.
 "Often the dysphonia is attributed to laryngitis or voice use, but it could be the first sign of cancer."